allenJynRoyston/Vue-Vuex-ES6-TS-Webpack-Phaser-Threejs-Boilerplate/README.md

 ```

-### Preload assets -*optional*-
+### Preload image assets -*optional*-
-You can preload your images in src/App.vue.
+If your site is going to be visually heavy, you can preload your images in src/App.vue.
 This will automatically trigger the overlay to blur your site until anything contained in the array is fully loaded.
 You can also alter the look/feel of the overlay by editing the src/components/Overlay.vue

 ```
 import image1 from "./assets/images/misc/image1.png"